 Operating like a wayward scientist and an exuberant storyteller, the artist invites us to see that the absurd and the profound, the tender and the iconoclastic are two sides of the same coin.
 (Latitudes, Mariana Cánepa Luna & Max Andrews)

-On 23 november Fermín Jiménez Landa, currently artist-in-residence at 1646, will present a series of small performances re-activating the sidewalk as a place of encounters, strengthening width more than length.
+On 23 november Fermín Jiménez Landa, then-current artist-in-residence at 1646, presented a series of small performances re-activating the sidewalk as a place of encounters, strengthening width more than length.
 That is to say, a particular element of the city designed for pedestrian traffic is now observed with the focus on all it’s other uses.

 Through small interventions like changing a paving stone of The Hague with one from Amsterdam, hiding marbles in another paving stone, fertilizing a parallelogram of pavement, throwing LSD in a puddle or copying the pavement in the gallery questions come to surface about the assumed normalities of the daily urban life and search the cracks, the splits of an apparently blocked organization of the social space.